Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 if inputs are removed the base construct cannot be invoked inside the effect

-by marking an action as **override** it will give an error if the base as no equivalent in the base class
+by marking an action as **override** it will give an error if the base as no equivalent in the base class also if an a derived class has an override that is not marked with the override key it will throw a syntax error.

 ### Function Override
 when overriding a construct function ( function defined in a construct ) the only overridable part